-B. Claim Objections and the Third Status Report
+B. Claim Objections and Unresolved Claims

-The Court entered an Order Granting Receiver's Ex Parte Motion for Approval of Claims Objection Process and Settlement Authority, approving procedures for objecting to disputed Proofs of Claim (the "Approved Objection Procedures").
-To date, the Receiver has served a total of twenty-two objections as set forth in the Summary of Served Claim Objections attached as Exhibit A to the Third Status Report.
-Work related to these objections during the Reporting Period is outlined in subparagraph 1 below.
-The Receiver and her professionals also conducted a comprehensive review of the status of claims in this case resulting in the Third Claims Report and worked on resolving disputed Proofs of Claim discussed below in subparagraph 2.
+The Receiver proposed objection procedures for disputed Proofs of Claim which were approved by the Court pursuant to an Order Granting Receiver's Ex Parte Motion for Approval of Claims Objection Process and Settlement Authority (the "Approved Objection Procedures").
+To date, the Receiver has served a total of twenty-two objections as set forth in the Summary of

+&lt;sup>34 See Third Claims Report ¶ 4.

-&lt;sup>34 See Third Claims Report ¶ 4 and Exh.
+&lt;sup>35 See Third Claims Report ¶ 4 and Exh.
 B.

-&lt;sup>35 See Third Claims Report ¶ 5 and Exh.
+&lt;sup>36 See Third Claims Report ¶ 5 and Exh.
 B. This amount has increased from the amounts stated in earlier Claims Reports and Prior Status Reports because of the work done during this Reporting Period discussed below.